The Vocabulary of Food

 Foods of the World

 Every country and region in the world has developed its own style of cooking, and many of these national cuisines have now become popular worldwide.
 Chinese and Indian restaurants were among the first to serve their national dishes abroad, and now French, Italian, Japanese and Thai restaurants are doing the same all over the world.
-British pubs serving traditional British food and Lebanese restaurants serving delicious Middle-eastern food are also becoming more popular worldwide.
+British pubs serving traditional British food and Indian restaurants serving delicious Asian food are also becoming more popular worldwide.

 Find out about the national cuisines listed below and learn vocabulary for ordering the most popular dishes in each: